 This page tries to set out what is the best handgun for a woman to carry.
 Women are more prone to get attacked on the street then men and a serious criminal would rather try to disarm a woman than go to jail for fifteen years knowing it was woman who sent him there, as a lot of criminals can be misogynistic in that they don't like women being in control.

-It has always been professed that a woman should carry a small caliber handgun like a .22 revolver or a .25 or .32 caliber automatic, but in the real world a small caliber handgun isn't guaranteed to stop a two hundred and fifty pound attacker, who might be high on drugs, and getting shot by a punitive .25 would instead probably just make the attacker more prone to attack and hurt the woman.
+It has always been professed that a woman should carry a small caliber handgun like a .22 revolver or a .25 or .32 caliber automatic, but in the real world a small caliber handgun isn't guaranteed to stop a two hundred and fifty pound attacker, who might be high on drugs, and getting shot by a puny .25 would instead probably just make the attacker more prone to attack and hurt the woman.
 So a larger caliber gun like a .38 Special as seen below is really more of a necessity than of choice.

 Over the years is has been illustrated that women get tired of carrying big guns around with them all day like magnums, that are too heavy, too bulky and too powerful, or .45 caliber guns that are also too heavy for a woman to tote around all day and maybe too much recoil too.